oneapi-src/oneDPL/rfcs/template.md

 - New use cases supported by the extension.
 - The expected performance benefit for a modification, supported with the data, if available.
-- The interface of extensions including class definitions or function declarations.
+- The API of extensions such as class definitions and function declarations.

 A proposal should clearly outline the alternatives that were considered, along with their pros and cons.
 Each alternative should be clearly separated to make discussions easier to follow.
+Or, if you prefer, list all the alternatives first (perhaps as subsections), and then have a dedicated section with the discussion.

 Pay close attention to the following aspects of the library:
 - API and ABI backward compatibility.
 The library follows semantic versioning so if any of those interfaces are to be broken, the RFC needs to state that explicitly.
 - Performance implications, as performance is one of the main goals of the library.
-- Dependencies and supported platforms: does the proposal bring any new dependencies or affect the supported configurations?
+- Dependencies and supported platforms.
+Does the proposal bring any new dependencies or affect the supported configurations?

 Include short explanation and links to the related proposals, if any.